 So, what’s the deal with business employee safety?
-It was a typical workday Friday at the stationery shop that seemed no different from any other Friday; with the week winding down and everyone excited for their weekend plans, nobody thought much about this particular day.
+It was a typical workday Friday at the stationery shop that seemed no different from any other Friday.
+With the week winding down and everyone excited about their weekend plans, nobody thought much about this particular day.

-It was past 3 pm when the last of the boxed merchandise was unloaded from the truck.
+It was past 3 pm when the last boxed merchandise was unloaded from the truck.
 This batch represented a 20 percent surplus from the usual stock levels in anticipation of the Black Friday sale.

-To accommodate the excess volume, boxes were stacked as high as about a foot from the ceiling.
+Boxes were stacked as high as about a foot from the ceiling to accommodate the excess volume.
 Doreen was in charge of the storeroom.
 She has coffee and snacks at the pantry after all the hard work since 10 AM.

 Thirty minutes into her second cup of steaming hot joe, third twinkie, and trying to remember where she left her mobile phone, the fire alarm blared.

-Doreen realized that the faint burning smell her nose caught earlier was not the aroma of the brewing coffee but was the smell of the carton boxes catching fire.
+Doreen realized that the faint burning smell her nose caught earlier was not the aroma of the brewing coffee.
+But, the smell of the carton boxes caught fire.
 Her instinct told her to make a run for it.

-Knowing that a fire exit was close by, she made a dash for the narrow pathway leading to the door.
-It could have been the panic she felt, it could have been the dimly lit corridor or it could have been the clutter strewn all around.
+Knowing a nearby fire exit, she dashed the narrow pathway to the door.
+It could have been the panic she felt.
+It could have been the dimly lit corridor, or it could have been the clutter strewn all around.

-All she could remember when she woke up in Intensive Care was being sprawled on the ground a few feet away from the exit door and coughing and half choking from the smoke as her co-workers pulled her to safety.
+All she could remember when she woke up in Intensive Care was sprawling on the ground a few feet away from the exit door.
+And was coughing and half choking from the smoke as her co-workers pulled her to safety.

-Why should companies make every effort to ensure safety and health in the workplace?
+Why should companies make every effort to ensure safety and health in their workplace?